Parsa-Sedigh/ztm-go/pamphlets/section-8.md

 change the layout to load our pixel canvas in layout.

 ### Layout slide:
-The border layout has right side(in this casae, Picker), bottom side(swatches), left side and top side(nothing in this case).
+The border layout has right side(in this case, Picker), bottom side(swatches), left side and top side(nothing in this case).
 So we're ignoring top and left and we want to put our pixel canvas in the center.
 To place sth in the center of border layout, it should be the last arg to `NewBorder()` function.
 The args in `NewBorder` would be: top, bottom, left, right and then everything else afterwards will be included in the center.